Contact Information

 Moore’s research is centered in Pan-African Studies, Hip Hop and Social Movements, African American Film, Sacred Womanism Studies, Critical Anti-Race Pedagogical Initiatives, and Black Visual Media Culture.

-Smith-Moore is known for documenting the Bay Area’s legacy as an epicenter for counter cultrural social movements, from the 1960’s Black Power Movement, to the Hip Hop Movements such as Hyphy to the Black Lives Matter Movement.
+Smith is known for documenting the Bay Area’s legacy as an epicenter for counter cultrural social movements, from the 1960’s Black Power Movement, to the Hip Hop Movements such as Hyphy to the Black Lives Matter Movement.
 Her noted scholarship is being the first academic to focus on examining historical moments that took place during the Bay Area’s Hyphy Movement.
-Moore explores the ways in which pop culture promotes awareness about social protests movements and advocating for intersectional justice.
+You may see her providing the intelletual framework in We Were Hyphy, where Smith-Moore explores the ways in which hip hop culture promotes awareness about social protests movements advocating for intersectional justice.

 Moore, Andrea.
 “Black Gazing in Digital Communities as a Form of Collective Activism,” In, Race and Ethnicity: Moving from Sociological Imagination to Sociological Mindfulness, Cognella Academic Publishing.
 2021.
 Second Edition forthcoming 2024.